 And here’s the InterContinental Los Angeles Downtown charging just 40,000 points per night:

-If you’re prepared to put ina little bit of research and as long as you’re prepared to travel outside of the busier times of the year, the 100,000 point welcome offer that the IHG Rewards Club Traveler credit card is currently offering can book 2 free nights at some truly fantastic IHG properties and still leave you with points to spare (just be careful not to fall foul of any “resort fees” that some properties have started to charge).
+If you’re prepared to do a little bit of research and as long as you’re prepared to travel outside of the busier times of the year, the 60,000 points welcome offer that the IHG Rewards Club Traveler credit card is currently offering can book a free night at some truly fantastic IHG properties and still leave you with points to spare (just be careful not to fall foul of any “resort fees” that some properties have started to charge).

 The 4th Night Free Benefit